Oscarg2010/MCW-BCDR/Whiteboard design session/WDS student guide - Business continuity and disaster recovery.md

     -   Document how you will implement both types of implementations:

-        1. Migrate to Azure and support Azure Region to Region Failover
+        1. Migrate to Azure and support Azure Region to Region Failover.

-        2. Remain on-premises for primary, but support Hyper-V to Azure Region Failover
+        2. Remain on-premises for primary, but support Hyper-V to Azure Region Failover.

     -   How will SQL Always On Availability Groups be set up in order to support both of these scenarios?

     -   What Azure technology, which is commentary to DR, will you implement to deal with application specific tasks such as Pre-Actions and Post-Actions during a failover?

-    -   Given this will be an IaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure
+    -   Given this will be an IaaS implementation, provide details of how you will provide HA and Failover capabilities to these VMs once they are in Azure?

     -   How will you direct web traffic to the active site?